Digital Coupon

 For more information about the message's Content and personalized fields configuration, go to the Message Content and Message Personalization section.

-Once all the message details have been addressed, move on to Summary by clicking on Next.
+Once all the message details have been addressed, move on to the Summary by clicking on Next.

 📘